gnieb/vow-vibe-server/README.md

 # Vow Vibe Server
 ## This is the backend server for Vow Vibe application.
-An app to help get anyone to the big day.
+An app to help get everyone to the big day.

 MODELS: